The Pavilion: Frequently Asked Questions

-When you move services from the ‘old’ units to the new Pavilion, what will happen to the space you vacate?
+When you moved services from the 'old' units to the new Pavilion, what happened to the space you vacate?

-As we’ve done over the years, we will continue to evolve our services to meet the needs of the community and the changing healthcare landscape.
-For example, when our current Orthopaedics Unit on the fifth floor of the Annex moves to the Pavilion, we will begin renovation to create what is called an ACE Unit, an area specially designed and staffed to care for the frail and elderly.
-We’re always looking ahead and planning new ways to deliver excellence for our community.
-That’s why Riverside Regional Medical Center remains the region’s leading referral facility.
+As we've done over the years, we continue to evolve our services to meet the needs of the community and the changing health care landscape.
+For example, when our Orthopedics Unit on the fifth floor of the Annex moved to the Pavilion, we renovated to create what is called an ACE Unit, an area specially designed and staffed to care for the frail and elderly.
+We're always looking ahead and planning new ways to deliver excellence for our community.
+That's why Riverside Regional Medical Center remains the region's leading referral facility.

 What do you mean by the Riverside Care Difference?